Updated: Jul 8

 And how many of the great Facebook or Instagram love stories are cut from that same cloth?

 We have now planted our flags on the Aquarian-era side of things and are looking to create a more rational and realistic version of romance and of life, in general.
-Even if we aren't looking to do that - that's the path to greater success, veering away from the highly-idealized and soft-lit versions of love, romance, and "lifestyle" that generally end in disappointment and bad feelings.
+Even if we aren't looking to do that, this is the path to greater success, veering away from the highly-idealized and soft-lit versions of love, romance, beauty, and "lifestyle" that generally end in disappointment and bad feelings.

 We're looking to maintain the beautiful Piscean love and connection, but we're doing it with our feet on the ground, with a keen eye toward egalitarian love, rather than a love that places anyone or anything on a pedestal.